Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Ms. Catherine Rushton

-Ms. Catherine Rushton has a CPA, CA and an MBA from the University of Manitoba, as well as an Honours BA from the University of Toronto.
+Ms. Catherine Rushton has a FCPA, FCA and an MBA from the University of Manitoba, as well as an Honours BA from the University of Toronto.
 She has over 35 years of progressive experience as a senior financial executive in the post-secondary and not-for-profit sector.

-Ms. Rushton was the Senior Vice President, Corporate Services, and Chief Financial Officer at Loyalist College in Belleville, Ontario.
-She also spent 16 years as the Vice President, Finance and Administration, at Red River College in Winnipeg, Manitoba.
-This period included eight months as Interim President.
-Her other employers have included the Manitoba Centennial Centre Corporation, the Ontario SPCA, and the Institute of Chartered Accountants of Ontario (ICAO).
+Ms. Rushton was the senior vice-president, Corporate Services, and chief financial officer at Loyalist College.
+She also spent 16 years as the vice-president, Finance and Administration at Red River College.
+This period included eight months as interim president.

-Ms. Rushton is an active volunteer and is Treasurer and Past-Chair of the United Way of Hastings & Prince Edward County.
-Past volunteer experience includes the United Way of Winnipeg, and serving as a founding member of the Board of Directors of the Canadian Animal Blood Bank in Winnipeg.
-She was awarded a Fellow of the Chartered Professional Accountants of Manitoba (FCPA).
+Ms. Rushton is an active volunteer and is treasurer and past-chair of the United Way of Hastings & Prince Edward County.
+Past volunteer experience includes the United Way of Winnipeg and serving as a founding member of the Board of Directors of the Canadian Animal Blood Bank in Winnipeg.

 Additional CCAC Involvement